An ADAMA collaboration in Spain leads to greater predictions for the emergence of weeds

-A financial element to the deal means the outcomes from research will be owned mutually between the university and Adama, says Gordillo.
-The university has an additional aim: to help students gain a knowledge of the corporate world.
-As part of the tie-up, Adama has agreed to offer work placements for the students.
+As part of the tie-up, ADAMA also offers work placements for the students.
 This extends the student experience beyond basic studies to encompass relevant physical and practical industry research and will prepare them for their future careers.

-Gordillo adds that the whole programme fits with Adama’s long-term commitment to the future of agriculture and its farmer customers.
+Gordillo adds, “The whole program fits with ADAMA’s long-term commitment to the future of agriculture and its farmer customers!”